 The core of my work is focussed on extracting information from biosignals acuired in clinical practice.
 During my PhD I developed msPE which is a robust framework for computing parameters of Gaussian-related functions.
 You can find source code on Github and details in our IEEE TSP paper.
 See our IEEE JBHI paper for details on the application of msPE to ECG signals from a clinical database.
-I am proud for receiving the Johann Peter Süßmilch-Medaille for the latter work.
+I am proud of receiving the Johann Peter Süßmilch-Medaille for the latter work.

 During my time at the Peter L. Reichertz Institute for Medical Informatics, I worked on using signal processing methods in different IoT applications.
 This includes an 5G edge platform for ECG real-time analysis (IEEE EMBC 2021), sensor fusion of multiple biosignals for heart rate assessment within a smart car (IEEE EMBC 2021), and sleep analysis using smart textiles (CDBME 2021).